1-1. Certificate of Eligibility (CoE) and Visa

-Residence Card is actually a visa to work and reside in Japan which is issued in the form of ID card.
-It will be issued in the Airport of entry.
-You will need to have CoE and issued Visa on your passport at the arrival immigration in Japan, to receive a Residence Card (在留カード) by exchanging your CoE. the Residence Card will be issued and your entry visa will be expired (if is it issued as “Single entry”).
+Residence Card is a visa that allows you to reside in Japan, issued in the form of an ID card.
+It will be issued at the Airport of entry.
+You will need to have CoE and an issued Visa on your passport at the arrival immigration in Japan, to receive a Residence Card (在留カード) by exchanging your CoE.
+The Residence Card will be issued, and your entry visa will expire (if issued under “Single entry”).

 Airports of entry that issue residence cards

 The immigration of the following 7 airports issued the residence card on the spot (as of April 2021).
 If you enter from the airport other than the following, the residence card will be issued after you register your address in Okinawa, and the card will be sent to you by registered postal mail.
 The card will reach you in about a week after the address registration.